axetroy/nodapt/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)
 ![Repo Size](https://img.shields.io/github/repo-size/axetroy/nodapt.svg)

+### Introduction

+Nodapt (/noʊˈdæpt/) is a command-line tool that adapts to multiple NodeJS versions.
+It will run commands with the appropriate NodeJS version based on the NodeJS version constraints in `packages.json`.

 ### Background

 When developing NodeJS projects, we often need to switch NodeJS versions.
 For example, project A requires `16.x.y`, while project B uses `20.x.y`.